priamus-lab/LCWB/README.md

 - The code-name ("mid") of the class, which is used in the XX_data.csv file to indicate the sub-class of a specific audio;
 - The extend name of the class ("display_name").

 Worth mentioning, sub-classes have not a specific purpose in our task.
 They have been kept to maintain as much as possible the structure of the "class_labels_indices.csv" file provided by [AudioSet](https://research.google.com/audioset/).
-The same applies to the XX_data.csv files, which have roughly the same structures of ["Evaluation", "Balanced train", and "Unbalanced train" Audioset .csv files](https://research.google.com/audioset/download.html).
+The same applies to the XX_data.csv files, which have roughly the same structures of ["Evaluation", "Balanced train", and "Unbalanced train" Audioset CSV files](https://research.google.com/audioset/download.html).

 Indeed, each XX_data.csv file contains, for each entry, the following information:
 - ID: the identifier of the entry;